 Alternatives to Suboxone Treatment in Greenville, NC

-The opioid addiction treatment medication Suboxone is made up of of two substances.
-Those substances are buprenorphine and naloxone, and the use of these 2 substances together has been approved by the FDA to combat opioid addiction.
-However, in recent years Suboxone has received significant scrutiny because of the likelihood of addiction to Subxone.
-We have also seen a rise of people in medication assisted treatment programs North Carolina having accidental overdoses.
-Due to this it has triggered others to look for alternative options.
-Alternative treatments people have sought out include methadone, going cold turkey, Subutex, or vivitrol.
-Numerous options are available and each person should look into each option available with their doctor before .
+The medication Suboxone is a combination of two drugs.
+Those drugs are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for medical treatment of opioid addiction.
+However, in recent years Suboxone has received significant scrutiny due to the risks of addicts developing an addiction to this drug.
+There has also been an increase observed of people in medication assisted treatment programs Greenville, NC having accidental overdoses.
+As a result, this has prompted others to look for alternative options.
+Alternative treatments people have tried include methadone, abstinence, Subutex, or vivitrol.
+There are many options available and each person should look into each option available with their physician before .